School of Criminal Justice and Criminology

 CJ 4309M.
 Active Shooter Response Experiential Learning.

 This experiential learning course connects training to respond to active shooter events to relevant research.
 Students will complete the ALERRT Level I Active Shooter Response Course, and then examine the research literature that underlies the training with an emphasis on identifying discrepancies and gaps and areas for improvement.
-Prerequisite: CJ 1310 and CJ 2310 both with grade of "D" or better and instructor approval.
-Corequisite: CJ 3346 and CJ 3347 both with grade of "D" or better.
+Prerequisite: CJ 1310 and CJ 2310 both with a grade of "D" or better and instructor approval.
+Corequisite: CJ 3346 with a grade of "D" or better.

 Grade Mode: Standard Letter